gksander/loflux/README.md

 The `'changeName'` argument might look like a magic-string, but it's actually type-safe and based on the actions that you provide.
 Changing that to `'foobar'` is going to really upset TypeScript.

-Furthermore, the actual `changeName` function is also type-safe!
-Don't try passing a `number` to that bad boy.
+Furthermore, the payload of that dispatched action is type-safe, too!
+Don't try to pass a `number` as the second argument if the action you're trying to dispatch isn't expecting it!

 ### Subscribe to Actions